MFEK/docs/doc/Why.md

 Many have tried to replace FontForge&mdash;all have failed.
 I might fail, in fact, history says I probably will.
 Yet, the current state of affairs is so bad I feel I must try.

+# Updates to the status quo since this was written
+(Update May 2021: _This prospectus of the project was written in September 2020.
+Since then some things have changed, including the degree to which we collaborate with the Runebender project; while we don't contribute to Runebender itself, we do contribute to a few of its libraries like `kurbo` and `norad`._)

+(Update November 2021: _Our collaboration with the Rust ecosystem mentioned earlier in the year has continued thankfully, and `norad`, `flo_curves` and other crates have even made changes with our project in mind._ ♥)

 # Why we need a new free software font editor
 Progress on FontForge has ground to a halt, and often I felt I was the only one interested in continuing to make progress.
 It's not hard to understand why this has happened.
 Maintaining FontForge is _hard_.
 Adding new features to it is harder.
 It is written in a language fewer and